addyhebou/GIRL-SCOUT-LIBRARY/README.md

 Games:
 1) Tag Cards - Week One
 2) CSS Jeopardy - Week Two
+    - 2 Groups of 4, 2 Groups of 5

 You may not even know what the terms above even mean, but you'll understand over time!